pkiyer/f5-101-lab-kubernetes/docs/f5-asp-and-f5-kube-proxy/f5-asp-and-kube-proxy-deployment.rst

 	vi  /tmp/f5-kube-proxy-ds.yaml

-Here is the content of the file, copy/paste it.
+Here is the content of the file, copy/paste it.  ---> Please use the file in /home/ubuntu/f5-demo

 ::